Structure analysis¶

 Torsion angles¶

-This section presents functions dedicated to calculation of the dihedral angles
+This section presents functions dedicated to the calculation of the dihedral

-φ (phi), ψ (psi) and ω (omega) of the protein backbone.
+angles φ (phi), ψ (psi), and ω (omega) of the protein backbone.

 introduced in the section about coordinates,

-which takes four points in the space as arguments.
+which takes four points in space as arguments.

 >>> from math import degrees